 Never Give Up On Getting Leaner & Stronger

 Are you over 50 and wonder if the benefits of deadlifting apply to you as well?
 The truth is that deadlifting benefits can apply to anyone of any age.
-However, today, let's focus on men over 50.
+However, today, let's focus on men and women over 50.
 If you are still in your fifties, then you're young.

 I seesawed between 250 and 275 pounds, living alone and morose, it was not pretty.